You possess unique and extraordinary strengths, and it's our job at Campus Health to help you discover and use those strengths.

 Find out more about CAPS groups and community resources.

 Your best self is your authentic self.
-Engaging authentically with ourselves and the world opens us up to a powerful sense of belonging instead of trying to fit in.
-There are so many ways to get involved at the University of Arizona.
+Embracing your true self and showing that to the world opens us up to a powerful sense of belonging.
+It feels so much better than trying to fit in!
+There are so many ways to share your authentic self at the University of Arizona.
 Here are a few: